JamieMason/ImageOptim-CLI/README.md

 # ImageOptim-CLI

-ImageOptim-CLI controls [ImageOptim](http://imageoptim.com) from the command line, to allow lossless optimisation of images to become part of your automated build process.
+Controls [ImageOptim](http://imageoptim.com) from the command line to make lossless optimisation of images part of your automated build process.

+    $ imageOptim /path/to/images

+ImageOptim-CLI launches ImageOptim and waits while it optimises all images in that directory.

 ## Installation

     $ sudo npm install -g imageoptim-cli

-## Usage

-    $ imageOptim /path/to/images

-ImageOptim-CLI launches ImageOptim and waits while it optimises all images in that directory.

 ## Grunt plugin